-Temporary Grades — I, IC, IE, IX or X
+Temporary Grades — I, IC and IE

 Correcting a Permanent Grade

 Changing a permanent grade, because of miscalculation on the part of the instructor or a misunderstanding between the instructor and the student, may be initiated by either the student or the instructor.

 A student can earn graduate credit for a course only if a) the course has been approved for graduate credit and b) he or she has been accepted, through an official letter of admission, into the Graduate School of Management.
-Students taking courses while in non-degree status may request the transfer of credits to their degree program (see Transfer of Credit section below).
+Students taking courses while in non-degree status may request the transfer of credits to their degree program (see Transfer of Credit section).

 Graduate credit may be earned for curriculum approved 5000 level courses and above.
 Students are encouraged to seek advising prior to registering for courses outside their curriculum to verify they meet program requirements.

 No student may register for a 5000-6000 level course unless he or she has been admitted to the Graduate School of Management or has the approval of the student’s home college and the department offering the course.

 Immunization and Tuberculosis Screening Requirements

 Incomplete and inactive admission files are discarded after one year.

 Independent Study (6995) courses provide students the opportunity to study and investigate areas of interest not available through normal course offerings.
 A 6995 course is taken on the recommendation of the student’s adviser and with the approval of the department chairperson and associate dean of the Graduate School of Management.
-The approval form and outline, which must be completed for each 6995 course, is available at marquette.edu/mucentral.
+The approval form and outline, which must be completed for each 6995 course, is available on the Marquette Central academic forms website.
 Normally, no more than six credits of 6995 course work can be included in a master’s degree program.

 Marquette University participates in two programs, detailed below, by which its students may take courses at another university or college in order to expand the breadth of their education.

-Marquette University has agreements with the University of Wisconsin–Milwaukee.
+Marquette University has an agreement with the University of Wisconsin–Milwaukee.
 The course being taken at UW-Milwaukee must not be available at Marquette and directly relevant toward the degree requirements.
 In no case will more than six credits taken at UWM be counted toward degree completion at Marquette.
 The students must apply for admission to the host institution as a special student; the application fee is waived.
-A Marquette student must complete an Inter-University Exchange Course Approval and Manual Registration Form, found online at business.marquette.edu/academics/forms, then get their adviser’s approval, and finally submit the completed form to the Graduate School of Management.
+A Marquette student must complete an Inter-University Exchange Course Approval and Manual Registration Form, found online on the Graduate School of Management forms website, get their adviser’s approval, and submit the completed form to the Graduate School of Management.
 This will register the student for the course (UWM course), which is a variable title and variable credit course (1-3 credits) that reflects the title and number of credits of the course at the host institution.
 The student must also register for the courses at the host institution.
 Tuition is paid at the home institution for the BUAD 6932 course.
 The course at the host institution is tuition-free.
 Only degree-seeking graduate students in good standing are eligible to participate.
 A maximum of two of these exchange courses for a maximum of 6 credits may be included in the required minimum course work for the student's program of study at Marquette University.
 This course typically extends beyond the Marquette term; students receive an IC grade initially.
 The IC grade will be changed to an A-F grade at the end of the course.
 Successful completion and posting of the final grade is required as a graduation requirement and may impact the term of graduation.
 Interested students should contact the Graduate School of Management office for additional information and enrollment forms.

 Jesuit Multilateral Agreement (Jesuit M.B.A.)